mathieui/pleaseshare/README.rst

 (do the Get started thing before that)

-First, edit the variables in pleaseshare/settings.cfg to fit your needs, everything is properly documented inside the file, but you MUST consider changing the following:
+First, edit the variables in ``pleaseshare/settings.cfg`` to fit your needs, everything is properly documented inside the file.
+If a ``local_settings.py`` is available in the same directory, it will be used to override those defaults.
+You MUST consider changing the following:

 - ``SECRET_KEY`` and ``WTF_CSRF_SECRET_KEY``, both set to the value of a local ``key`` variable
 - ``SQLALCHEMY_DATABASE_URI`` for database connection settings